cran/sgs/README.md

 [![CRAN status](https://www.r-pkg.org/badges/last-release/sgs)](https://CRAN.R-project.org/package=sgs)
 [![CRAN downloads this month](https://cranlogs.r-pkg.org/badges/sgs)](https://cran.r-project.org/package=sgs)

 Implementation of Sparse-group SLOPE (SGS), a sparse-group penalisation regression approach.
 SGS performs adaptive bi-level selection, controlling the FDR under orthogonal designs.
-The package also has an implementation of Group SLOPE (gSLOPE), which performs group selection and controls the group FDR under orthogonal designs.
+The package also has an implementation of Group SLOPE (gSLOPE), which performs group selection and controls the group FDR under orthogonal designs, as well as group-based OSCAR models.
 Linear and logistic regression are supported, both with dense and sparse matrix implementations.
 Both models have strong screening rules to improve computational speed.
 Cross-validation functionality is also supported.
 Both models are implemented using adaptive three operator splitting (ATOS) and the package also contains a general implementation of ATOS.

 A detailed description of SGS can be found in [Feser, F., Evangelou, M. (2023).
 "Sparse-group SLOPE: adaptive bi-level selection with FDR-control"](https://arxiv.org/abs/2305.09467).